gediz/mpv-wiki/Stuff-to-do.md

 - Make the gamma curve definitions and tone mapping functions in video_shaders.c work for full-range values, and remove the force clip to [0,1]

+- Introduce consistency in our option naming.
+Reorder the manpage to make options easier to find.

 - We need a maintainer for the OSC (the "UI" that appears as overlay over the video).

+For all of these you should ask on #mpv-devel for help and guidance.